 IT is on the forefront of regulatory compliance, but the right hardware, software and policies for compliance can be confusing.

-Data loss, theft and other misuse cripples and even destroys businesses, so regulations -- SOX,
+Data loss, theft and other misuse cripples and even destroys businesses, so regulations -- SOX, HIPAA, PCI DSS -- protect vulnerable data in an unaltered, secure and available state.
+Regulatory compliance preparedness means your data center can face an audit at any time.

 What hardware and software are SOX and HIPAA approved?